 Tracking Your Use

 We all like a little joyride now and again, but if you want to be able to write off your vehicle use as a business expense, you’re going to have to start tracking.
 You are using this vehicle in a professional capacity, and it’s important to make that clear through tracking your kilometers.
 Whether you use an app or a notebook, you need to make a note of the date, the time, the distance from point A to B, and your expenses like fuel and maintenance.
+You may even want to consider using solutions like DOT compliance services can help you keep track of important data and documents.
 At the end of the year you’ll be able to write this off as an expense and ultimately save money.
 However, if you think that you can just chalk everything up to your business use, especially when it’s a personal style vehicle, you’re wrong.
 The logs are records that you can use to defend your case if you were ever audited.

 Though your vehicle can say a lot about you, remember that your work car should be seen ultimately as a work car.
 When shopping around, look for something that you can afford, fulfills your present and future needs, and is easily insurable.
 And if you want to get some additional benefits from its use, remember to use a driving log that will prove your business expenses associated with the vehicle to your accountant or auditor, if ever necessary.